About Our MSW Program

 The MSW program at NC State prepares students with the skills, knowledge and values to optimize quality of life for all people.
 Our advanced generalist practice approach promotes cultural competence in our teaching, scholarship, advising and research.
 We offer two ways to earn your MSW degree:

-The cornerstone of our MSW Program Curriculum, the field internship, matches our students with experienced, professional organizations.
-To learn more about our field internships, please visit our Field Education page or contact Dr. Stephanie Francis, Director of Field Education.
+The cornerstone of our MSW Program Curriculum, the practicum internship, matches our students with experienced, professional organizations.
+To learn more about our practicum internships, please visit our Practicum Education page or contact Dr. Stephanie Francis, Director of Practicum Education.

 Programs Accredited by CSWE, Most Recently in 2021